peterdri/ece-communications-labs/_ece450/lab1/histogram.md

 ### Char To Float & Add Const

 The output of the GLFSR block is a series of 1's and 0's.
-In order to build a bipolar BPSK system the 0s must become -1s.
+In order to build a bipolar communication system the 0s must become -1s.
 This can be done using the following equation

 $$
 y[n] = 2x[n]-1